LG Electronics to Withdraw from Mobile Business after Years-long Slump

-Report: LG Electronics has decided to pull the plug on its mobile business, citing a prolonged slump amid intensifying competition in the saturated global smartphone market.
+LG Electronics decided to pull the plug on its mobile business, citing a prolonged slump amid intensifying competition in the saturated global smartphone market.

 The board's decision on Monday to stop producing and selling handsets after July 31 comes less than three months after the company said its mobile communications(MC) division is open to "all possibilities" for future operations.